This page provides an overview on how the Tag Historian system evaluates tag changes, stores them, and later retrieves those values.

 Deciding When to Store

-The diagram above demonstrates the evaluation cycle for determining if the system needs to collect a sample.
+The diagram above demonstrates the evaluation cycle for determining if the system needs to collect a sample starting with the sample mode type and working through timer settings and deadband change sufficiency.

-When configuring history on a tag, there are several checks that occur.
+When configuring history on a tag, these are some of the several checks that occur.
 These checks ultimately determine if the system should collect a sample.
 Each check is handled by something on the backend of Ignition called an "Actor".
 The notable actors here are Sample Mode, Min/Max Timer, and Deadband, which each correlate to similarly named properties on the tag's configuration.

 First the system needs to detect a value change on the tag, which is handled by the Sample Mode actor.